 The Art and Craft of the Raft-Up

+Getting together with other boaters is one of the true pleasures of the boating life.
 Raft-ups are a great way to get together, relax while the kids play in and on the water and enjoy shared food and beverages.
 Though fun to raft-up, it should be done the right way to avoid damaging boats and injuring participants.

 Have a Plan.
 Know who is going to be joining the raft-up and how big and more importantly, how heavy their boats are.
 The heaviest boat should set the anchor and be the host boat.
 They should also be the one with the most effective anchor.
 The remaining boats should arrive in the order of the next heaviest down to the least heavy.

 Scout the Site.
 The location for the raft-up should be well known or well scouted before the raft-up is scheduled to arrive.
 Sound the location for depth and plan to anchor in an area that will allow the raft-up to swing 360 degrees.
 Know the draft of all the boats in the raft-up and allow for three to four feet additional margin.

 Set the Anchor.
 The host boat (the heaviest) should position the anchor at the center of the raft-up location, allowing for swing.
 Scope (length of rode in relation to the depth of the water) is important as well.
 Allow for a minimum of 7:1 ratio for the scope, i.e. in 8 feet of water the length of the rode should be 56 feet (7x8).
 Lightly backing down on the rode will help set the anchor.